J-1 Scholar Information

 - Be aware of the DS-2019 expiration date

-- Keep the passport valid
+- Keep one's passport valid

 - Do not accept unauthorized employment.
 Occasional lectures and consultations incidental to the primary activities must be approved in advance and in writing by the international advisor